Skip to main content

 • A system for helping students think like researchers who communicate

-• A framework that treats the journey from curiosity to public narrative as intellectually rich work and not just "presentation skills"
+• A framework that treats the journey from curiosity to public narrative as intellectually substantive work

 If a student enters "I'm researching oyster decline in the Chesapeake Bay," RTS won't provide literature scans.
-Instead, it will generate questions that cultivate dispositions and open narrative possibility:
+It will generate questions that cultivate dispositions and open up the space for some narrative possibility:

 • Personal Connection (Making it storyable through lived experience): What brought you to this topic?
 What story would you tell if you had to explain why oysters matter using only your own experience?
 What do you want to understand better?